SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

-Created by Eiren#0666, edited by adigyran#1121
+Created by Eiren, edited by adigyran#1121